alexd765/alexd.ch/content/home/about.md

 +++

 # About Me
 I code.
 A lot.
-Currently mostly in go.
+Currently mostly in Go.

 I set up infrastructure with AWS and Terraform.